This post presents detailed information on the clinical pharmacist job description, to boost your knowledge of what they do.

 One of their primary responsibilities is to assess the effectiveness of drug therapy and recommend changes to improve it.

-The clinical pharmacist job description also entails monitoring adverse effects from medications and reporting these findings to prescribers.
+The clinical pharmacist job role also entails monitoring adverse effects from medications and reporting these findings to prescribers.

 It also involves educating patients about their medications and answering any questions they may have.